 Osher Van de Voorde charges an annual fee of 1% of assets under management for investment management services.
 The minimum to open an account is $1,000,000, though the firm may waive it in certain circumstances.

 Flat fees can range from $2,000 to $5,000, and the firm requires a retainer of 50% of the financial planning fee at signing.
 This retainer will not exceed $1,200 if services cannot be rendered within six months.

 Osher Van de Voorde Investment Management Background

-The firm was founded by Robert Osher and James Van de Voorde in 1995.
-Van de Voorde is the sole owner.
+The firm was founded by Robert Osher and James Van de Voorde.
+Van de Voorde is the sole remaining owner.

 OVIM offers portfolio management and financial planning.
 The latter can cover estate planning, charitable planning, income and retirement planning, taxes, education funding, insurance and real estate.

 Osher Van de Voorde Investment Management Investment Strategy

 Using both quantitative and qualitative or fundamental analysis, the firm focuses on growth and value investing.
 It describes its core equity investment strategy as "growth at a reasonable price" or "GARP.”
 Portfolios may consist of all equities, all fixed-income investments, or balanced accounts containing both equities and fixed-income.